Tutoring, Mentoring and Support

 - Take advantage of University resources available to help you do better in your classes.

 Various campus resources can help you improve your study and test-taking skills and use your time more effectively.
 For example, you may benefit from working with a tutor or a formal peer study group.
-The Searle Center for Advanced Learning and Teaching has information about learning resources that can help you hone your academic work and about tutoring and support programs.
+The Searle Center for Advancing Learning and Teaching has information about learning resources that can help you hone your academic work and about tutoring and support programs.
 The Academic Services Division of the Department of Athletics and Recreation provides academic assistance and personal guidance to varsity-level student-athletes.

 If you're having problems writing course papers, or if you'd just like to improve your writing, consider a visit to The Writing Place.
 Located in the University Library, The Writing Place provides carefully trained and supervised student tutors as well as reference works such as dictionaries, style manuals, and research guides.

-If you are struggling in a class, you should meet with your College Adviser (or freshman seminar instructor, if you are a first-quarter freshman) to chat about the implications—good and bad—of dropping it.
+If you are struggling in a class, you should meet with your College Adviser (or first-year seminar instructor, if you are a first-quarter first-year student) to chat about the implications—good and bad—of dropping it.
 You can drop a class through the sixth Friday of the quarter; see the Registrar’s Class Schedule for the exact deadline.
 (The deadline for tuition reductions is the end of the first week.)
 You shouldn't drop a class without a good reason, but you also shouldn't stick with one just because you're "not a quitter."

 You should also be aware of possible consequences of missing class meetings, whether for health or other reasons—and take steps to address them.